 File size limitations

-On most days you're unlikely to be uploading massive files, but on the rare occasion that you need to send a few gigabytes to the cloud, you need to know whether your service puts any restrictions on file sizes.
+On most days you're unlikely to be uploading massive files, but on the rare occasion that you need to send a few gigabytes to the cloud, you need to know whether your service puts any restrictions on the size of individual files.
 Some services don't allow files any larger than 2GB for example, whereas some may let you store anything up to 10GB in size.

-Some services offer only one hot folder; others allow several.
-Some services create the hot folder that you must use; while others allow you to select an existing folder (e.g. your My Documents folder) as a hot folder.
+A hot folder is a location the cloud service provides that looks like a normal folder on your desktop or mobile device but it is a constantly monitored online location.
+So if you drag a photo into the hot folder the cloud service looks at the contents of that folder and makes that file accessible to any of the other devices that may be using the cloud service.
+Some services offer only one hot folder, others allow several.
+Some services create the hot folder that you must use; others allow you to select an existing folder (e.g. your My Documents folder) as a hot folder.

 Document viewing and editing